-I wrote a comment on another blog and it turned out to be something I wanted to excerpt part of and expand upon here.
+I wrote a comment on another blog and it turned out to be something I wanted to copy and expand upon here.
 The open source software community depends a lot (though not entirely) on volunteer effort and there is a potential conflict between the commitment of those volunteers and the expectations of users:

 On the topic of free software and volunteerism itself, I think you are conflating obligations and commitments.
 Volunteers may commit to an obligation, but by the nature of volunteerism itself, they are free to uncommit themselves and rarely does anyone have the means to enforce the obligation.